 Conclusion and Verdict

-We have seen that that running DDR4 at a faster clock speed produces performance gains and saves time with some tasks.
-In addition, some modern games can also benefit from faster system memory together with a fast CPU and a fast video card.
-We also note the importance of 64GB of system RAM for workstation and professional applications.
-However, there is no way that we can recommend 64GB of system RAM to a gamer.
+We have seen that that running RAM at a faster clock speed produces performance gains and saves time in some common tasks, but what is surprising in this evaluation is that some games can benefit from faster RAM with a fast Coffee Lake CPU and a fast video card.

-- Voltage tolerances from 1.2V to 1.4V and even higher allow for overclocking.
+- Voltage tolerances are great at 1.2V to 1.4V to allow for overclocking.